renbud/InformaticaCloudClient/README.md

 # InformaticaCloudClient
 Command line tool to start, stop and monitor a task or workflow on Informatica Cloud.

-Keywords (Informatica, Cloud, REST API, IOD, Task)
+Keywords (Informatica, Cloud, REST API, IOD, Task, Scripting)

-This tool can be used where you want to invoke or monitor an IOD task from on-premises.
+This tool can be used where you want to invoke or monitor an IOD task by scripting.
 It gives a simple command line interface that saves developing code to call the Informatica Cloud REST API.

 Usage